apache/druid/docs/next-release-notes.md

 Segment allocation can now be performed in batches, which can improve performance and decrease ingestion lag.
 For more information about this change, see [Segment batch allocation](#segment-batch-allocation).
 The following metrics correspond to those changes.

-Metrics for batch segment allocation (dims: dataSource, taskActionType=segmentAllocate):
+Metrics emitted for a batch segment allocate request (dims: dataSource, taskActionType=segmentAllocate):

 - `task/action/batch/runTime`: Milliseconds taken to execute a batch of task actions.
 Currently only being emitted for [batched `segmentAllocate` actions
-- task/action/batch/queueTime: Milliseconds spent by a batch of task actions in queue.
+- `task/action/batch/queueTime`: Milliseconds spent by a batch of task actions in queue.
 Currently only being emitted for [batched `segmentAllocate` actions](#segment-batch-allocation).
 - `task/action/batch/size`: Number of task actions in a batch that was executed during the emission period.
 Currently only being emitted for [batched `segmentAllocate` actions](#segment-batch-allocation).
 - `task/action/batch/attempts`: Number of execution attempts for a single batch of task actions.
 Currently only being emitted for [batched `segmentAllocate` actions](#segment-batch-allocation).

-Metrics for a request (dims: taskId, taskType, dataSource, taskActionType=segmentAllocate):
+Metrics emitted for a single segment allocate request (dims: taskId, taskType, dataSource, taskActionType=segmentAllocate):

 - `task/action/failed/count`: Number of task actions that failed during the emission period.
 Currently only being emitted for [batched `segmentAllocate` actions](#segment-batch-allocation).
 - `task/action/success/count`: Number of task actions that were executed successfully during the emission period.
 Currently only being emitted for [batched `segmentAllocate` actions](#segment-batch-allocation).